HelloMrGeorge/linalgpy/README.md

-This is a simple python package help you learning liear algbra.
+This is a simple python package that help you learn linear algbra.